Attenuated Total Reflectance (ATR)$99 Base price View My Quote Request

 Gas Pycnometry is one of the most widely used techniques for analyzing true and skeletal density of any solid (even ones which are porous, granular, and irregularly shaped!).
 It provides fast, high accuracy volume measurements that can be used to calculate density and porosity, and can be adapted to analyze purity, quality, volatile organic content, and stability of certain materials.

-Covalent uses an industry-leading Ultrapyc 5000 Micro Gas Pycnometer from Anton Paar for true density analysis.
+Covalent uses an industry-leading Ultrapyc 5000 Gas Pycnometer from Anton Paar for true density analysis.
 This tool achieves best-in-class accuracy across the widest array of sample types, including coatings, polymer foams, cements, mining, pharmaceuticals, ceramics, catalysts, metallurgy and more.

 - Unmatched volumetric measurement accuracy